librasteve/raku-App-Crag/README.md

 > rakubrew switch
 > zef install App::Crag --/test
 ```
-See https://raku.org/install for other installation options
+See https://raku.org/install for other Raku installation options

 ## Usage
 #### Use the `crag` command: